 Many of Charles’ cases have a foreign law element and/or non- England and Wales seat, involve jurisdictional challenges, conflicts of laws disputes and/or significant disputes over document production and other evidential matters.

 Charles has been recommended for many years in Chambers & Partners UK and Global and Legal 500 as a leading commercial practitioner and is recommended for commercial litigation/CDR, commercial Chancery, insolvency and offshore.
+Charles is known as, “excellent for complex arbitration matters”.

 Recent work includes acting in: